goostengine/goost-docs/development/adding_new_features.rst

     } // namespace goost

-If you look closer, we don't use ``ClassDB`` directly to register our classes.
-We use a template specialization technique which allows Goost to register those classes only if they are enabled.
-If those classes are disabled via ``custom.py``, then the implementation of those will be no-op (as declared in auto-generated ``classes_enabled.gen.h``).
+Goost uses a template specialization technique which allows to register classes only if they are enabled.
+If those classes are disabled via ``custom.py``, then the implementation of ``ClassDB::register_class`` those will be no-op (as declared in auto-generated ``classes_enabled.gen.h``).
 Unlike components, we don't have to use preprocessor defines to conditionally register individual classes.

 Every ``register_*_types()`` callback implementation in Goost requires inclusion of ``"goost/classes_enabled.gen.h"`` header, where all Goost classes are